vkarasik/vkarasik/README.md

 ## [![General Skills](./assets/general_skills.svg)](#-2)

-On this time my main interest in web development is front-end side.
+At this time my main interest in web development is front-end side.
 So mostly I use HTML/CSS/JS.
 I have some experience with Bootstrap and jQuery.
-Currently I’m learning React JS.
+Currently, I’m learning React JS.

 [![html](./assets/html.svg)](#)
 [![javascript](./assets/javascript.svg)](#)